premAI-io/dev-portal/blog/2023-11-15-prem-app-v0.2-released/index.md

 ### Conclusion
-Prem App v0.2 is more than an update; it's a leap forward in local inference on Mac OS, especially for Apple Silicon users.
+Prem App v0.2 is more than an update; it's a leap forward in local inference on Mac OS for Apple Silicon users.
 It's about giving you faster, more efficient, and high-quality AI capabilities without the complexity.
 We're excited for you to experience these advancements and look forward to your feedback.

 Thank you for your continued support, and stay tuned for more updates!